 Fighting Cancer When You’re Pregnant

 All symptoms that are considered as ‘abnormal’ are tested further by gynaecologists.
-This includes doing blood tests and an ultrasound that can help in finding the tumor in the body.
+This includes doing blood tests and an ultrasound that can help in finding the tumour in the body.
 Ultrasounds and advanced form of imaging like MRIs are considered safe during pregnancy.
-This is often followed by a biopsy of the affected area, if needed.
+This is often followed by a biopsy of the affected area if needed.

 Most cancers are treated with surgery, chemotherapy and radiation, but when pregnant, these methods might be altered keeping the mother and the unborn baby’s health in mind.